How to end a relationship

 Even the person who initiates the breakup can feel a sense of loss .
-The post breakup grieving can be categorised by anger, sadness, and sometimes even anxiety .
+The post-breakup grieving can be categorized by anger, sadness, and sometimes even anxiety .
 It can be a very lonely time, which is not surprising, considering how much we share with our partners.

 But, in the long run, it’s not necessarily a bad thing.
 In fact, one study showed that two out of three people felt their breakups were a positive or neutral experience overall .

 For one, breaking up with a partner can give you a new sense of freedom.
 Your plans are no longer built around somebody else’s routine, and you don’t need to factor someone else in every time you make a diary commitment.
 You’ve got more time for yourself and your own interests.

 If the relationship wasn’t working and you’d been indulging unhealthy habits or self-destructive ways of thinking, then getting a bit more space for yourself can give you a chance to change things up a bit.
 Many people end up feeling better adjusted after breaking up with someone .

 In addition, research shows that single people tend to have more active social lives than those in romantic relationships so a breakup may present the perfect opportunity to catch up with friends and family, or even to take up a new hobby and meet new people.